Skip to content

 The user data is {"name": "John", "age": 30} as extracted from the text.

-✅ Extracts from first { to last }
+Result: JSON extracted from first { to last }

 4. Smart Brace Matching

-Handles nested braces and escaped quotes:
+Handles complex cases with nested braces and escaped quotes inside string values.

 LLM response: